fastoch/Docker-and-K8s/README.md

 These 4 commands work together to securely add the official Docker repository to your Ubuntu system.
 This allows you to then use `apt install docker-ce` (or similar) to install Docker Engine and related components from the official source, ensuring you get verified and up-to-date packages.

+Finally, install Docker:
+`sudo apt install docker-ce`

+Docker should now be installed, the daemon started, and the process enabled to start on boot.
+Check that it’s running: `sudo systemctl status docker`
+The output should be showing that the service is active and running.